Blocking ads removes funding from us!

 Then I noticed the very consistent performance positively.
 I never had to experience jerks and apps always start quickly.
 I have mixed feelings about the battery life achieved.
 If you look at the competition, the battery life could be a little better, but the usage time of just over a day that is usually achieved is okay.

-I very much welcome the fact that GPS, NFC and protection against water are now on board.
+I am very pleased that GPS, NFC and water protection are now on board.
 Thanks to the built-in GPS, I no longer have to take my smartphone with me when I go running.
-I applaud less than that a few times ProThere were problems establishing a connection between smartphone and smartwatch.
+I am less pleased, however, that there were a few problems establishing a connection between the smartphone and the smartwatch.

 All in all, I think the Fossil Q Explorist HR is now the perfect smartwatch for a great many people.
 On the one hand it is hardly noticeable in everyday life due to the simple design, on the other hand you can now use it proeasily use for workouts.
 However, if you're not a fan of the Snapdragon Wear 2100, you should wait until watches with the upcoming Snapdragon Wear 3100 are introduced by Qualcomm.